rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>drop_states</tt> : int</dt>
-<dd>Bool to determine if hidden state is zeroes or passed along for timesteps past the given sequence_length.</dd>
+<dd>A bool to determine if hidden state is zeroes or passed along for timesteps past the given sequence_length.</dd>
 </dl>

 #### Inputs